 In general patterns and stripes or shirts with logos are a no-no as well as bare shoulders.
 Ladies, please bring a blazer to cover your arms.
 The arms are very distracting, especially if your session is for a professional head shot.
 Solid colors work best and it is good to have a base color with up to two complimentary colors for group shots.
 Play around with ideas.
 Get creative and if you need some guidance, please, by all means, let us know.
 That is what we are here for!

 For those who wear glasses and have the anti-glare on the lenses, you may want to consider having your optometrist remove the lenses from a backup pair of glasses before your in studio session.
 This is especially helpful if you have thick lenses or a very strong prescription.
 This is not required, but is useful for those who can not see without their glasses.
-Also, men, if you have a shirt that has wrinkles or creases, please take tame before the session to have the shirt pressed or ironed.
+Also, men, if you have a shirt that has wrinkles or creases, please take time, before the session, to have the shirt pressed, starched, or ironed.

 If you wear makeup, be sure to apply it a little heavier than normal.
-If you tend to have oily skin, bring your powder and do not use moisturizers the morning of.
-Some clients like to schedule their session right after they get their hair cut.
+If you tend to have oily skin, bring your powder and do not use moisturizers the morning of especially if you have oily skin.
+A matte finish is best to keep the glare down.
+Some clients like to schedule their photo session right after they get their hair cut.
 This doesn't always work out due to running late and if you don't end up liking your hair.
-We suggest waiting until you are sure you are happy with your hair.
+We suggest waiting until you are sure you are happy with your hair to schedule your photography appointment.
 Finally if you color your hair, you may want to schedule your session within a couple of days of your hair appointment.
 If you would like to have your hairstylist do your hair before the shoot, that is nice, just be sure to account for the stylist running behind.